freekode/tp2intervals/README.md

 ### TrainerRoad features

 * Copy workouts from TrainerRoad library to Intervals
-* Copy planned workouts for date range from TrainerRoad to Intervals.icu training plan or workout folder
+* Create training plan or workout folder on Intervals from planned workouts on TrainerRoad

 ### Strava features